 in reply to frozencow • • •kylian0087

-in reply to Detective' • • •deadcatbounce
+in reply to Sips' • • •deadcatbounce

 Next is dnf because it's clear with obvious subcommands.